 Jo’s early career was in retail for both regional and global brands, before moving onto site development and the building industry.
+This included mentoring others to achieve their best when life had not perhaps worked out as they thought.

 As a mature student, Jo studied part time alongside work commitments and family.
 She achieved first class degrees at both BSc and MSc levels.
 Jo then began to study for a PhD in Small and Medium Sized Enterprise and Social Responsibility, with a focus on worker health at the University of Nottingham.
 Unfortunately, a second bout of cancer forced this to be put on hold.